raspberrypilearning/uploading-weather-data-to-weather-underground/en/step_8.md

-## Challenge: Add weather stickers to your website
+## Challenge: add weather stickers to your website

 - Weather Underground provide a [range of cool html stickers](https://www.wunderground.com/stickers/) that allow you to embed a weather widget into a web page.
 Can you add one for your Weather Station data into your blog or other website?